-- Include duration of timer and pre-post processors in generated sample
+- Include the duration of the timer and pre-post processors in generated sample

 By default they are unchecked.

-- It is mandatory as well as recommended to perform “Apply Naming Policy” action for each group of samplers inside the respective Transaction Controllers.
-This can be done by “right-clicking” on each Transaction Controllers.
+- It is mandatory as well as recommended to perform the “Apply Naming Policy” action for each group of samplers inside the respective Transaction Controllers.
+This can be done by “right-clicking” on each Transaction Controller.

 - Always, remember to restart JMeter on modifying any of the .properties, .bat or .lib file or adding a new plug-in in JMeter folder.